 Digital solutions in sensing and interactions

-Biomimetics and Intelligent Systems
+Biomimetics and intelligent systems

-Wireless Communications research has had great impact in numerous European research and innovation programs since 1990s.
+The wireless communications research area has had a great impact in numerous European research and innovation programs since 1990s.
 Examples of high impact include projects defining the key components for 3G, 4G, and 5G as well as building expertise for 6G.
 The innovativeness of the research groups involved springs from their capability to create novel technology components and develop them into complete wireless systems necessary for raising applications and new areas, e.g., artificial intelligence and big data.
 The key research areas include radio access network technologies, signal processing and optimisation, radio frequency systems and design, virtualised networks, visible light communications, medical communications and 5G/6G test network.
 The developed technologies are applied in cellular phones and base stations as well as other wireless networks enabling the technological change for the future that will bring people and services together in immediate and adaptable networks.

-Circuits and Systems
+Circuits and systems

 The circuits and systems research area is focused in electronics and in optoelectronics.
 The field is extremely important since modern telecommunications that use optical fibres, for example, is based on these techniques.
 One of the research topics within this field in Oulu is the development of environment perception techniques for rapidly widening applications such as vehicle control and guidance systems, robot vision, and automatic control of machines, for example.
 These techniques pave the way for advances in civil and industrial engineering, road construction and maintenance, urban planning, environmental analysis and precision forestry.